jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - Instead of assigning permissions directly to users, user accounts are placed in roles and administrators assign privileges to the roles (typically defined by job function)
         - if the user account is in a role, the user has all privileges assigned to the role
     - MS Windows OS uses this model with groups
+    - RBAC models can group users into roles based on the org's hierarchy, and it is a non-descretionary access control model; central authority access decisions can use the RBAC model
 - 5.4.2 Rule Based access control
     - A key characteristic of the Rule-Based access control model is that it applies global rules to all subjects
         - e.g. firewalls uses rules that allow or block traffic to all users equally